Green Infrastructure Plan

 See the figure below to see how these processes work.

-In addition to the control of stormwater, GI technologies like, permeable pavement and bioretention provide other benefits to the community.
+In addition to the control of stormwater, GI technologies like permeable pavement and bioretention provide other benefits to the community.

-Better.
+Triple Bottom Line Benefits.
 GI offers environmental, social, and economic benefits that would not be realized under the previous plan.
 GI can increase property values, beautify neighborhoods, cool extreme summer temperatures, support natural habitats, enhance public space and support local green jobs.